cosmos/cosmos-sdk/docs/architecture/adr-064-abci-2.0.md

 execution flows.
 However, we will remove `BeginBlock`, `DeliverTx` and `EndBlock` from the SDK's `BaseApp` implementation and thus the ABCI surface area.

-What will exist is a single `FinalizeBlock` execution flow.
+What will then exist is a single `FinalizeBlock` execution flow.
 Specifically, in `FinalizeBlock` we will execute the application's `BeginBlock`, followed by execution of all the transactions, finally followed by execution of the application's `EndBlock`.

-Note, we will still keep the existing transaction execution mechanics within `BaseApp`, but all notion of `DeliverTx` will be removed, i.e. `deliverState` will be replace with `finalizeState`, which will be committed on `Commit`.
+Note, we will still keep the existing transaction execution mechanics within `BaseApp`, but all notions of `DeliverTx` will be removed, i.e. `deliverState` will be replace with `finalizeState`, which will be committed on `Commit`.

 However, there are current parameters and fields that exist in the existing